NYC-Camp/website/README.md

 This repo contains the code for the [NYCCamp.org](http://nyccamp.org) website.

-The source code is hosted on [GitHub](http://github.com/NYC-Camp/website).
+The source code is hosted on [GitHub](http://github.com/NYC-Camp/website) webpage.

 The website itself is hosted on Pantheon.
 Code is continuously mirrored from GitHub to Pantheon using hubdrop.io.
 If code stops moving to Pantheon, alert @jonpugh.